-Karamay is a popular Silk Road tour destination following Urumqi, Turpan, and Kashgar.
+Karamay is one of popular Silk Road tour destinations besides Urumqi, Turpan, and Kashgar.
 The city lies in the northwest bridge of Zhunge’er Basin. before the establishment of New China, most part of today’s Karamy City were desert and Gobi.
 Since 1950s, due to the exploration of petroleum, Karamay grew into a modern civilized city.

-What to see in Karamy – Urho Ghost City
+What to see in Xinjiang Karamy – Urho Ghost City

 Urho Ghost City locates 90km north to Karamy City.
 The groups of large scale statues created by nature are the most highlight things here.
 They will remind people of the change of the sea and land.
 Here is loved by lots of people, especially by most photography lovers.
 Besides the various natural statues Urho Ghost City has rich petroleum and natural bitumen.
 Walk further tourists will see the towering derricks and mini live communities of workers.
 Keywords of Urho Ghost City: rare landform appreciating, industrial sightseeing.